Pros and Cons of Using Passive Voice in Sentences

 - More difficult to connect to the reader.
 Using passive voice can distance the reader from what you are trying to say and the message may be more difficult to understand.
 Typically you want to engage the reader.

 While there are times when using passive voice is appropriate you should know how to switch from passive to active voice.
-A passive or active voice checker can be a valuable tool when trying to determine which voice you should be writing in.
+A passive or active voice checker and convert passive voice to active voice tool can be a valuable tool when trying to determine which voice you should be writing in.

 Basic Rules for Correcting Passive Voice Misuse